afaji/afaji.github.io/_pages/research.md

 <div class="run-in-section" markdown="1">

 **Multi-Token Learning** An ongoing work in
-{% cite zuhri2025predicting %}, we proposed a new learning objective to learn from multiple tokens at once, with the aim of better training the model.
+{% cite zuhri2025predicting %}, we proposed a novel learning objective to learn from multiple tokens at once, with the aim of better training the model.
 Specifically, we instruct the model to predict token ordering.
+Manifold Labs has supported this work through the support of computational resources, approximately \$50k in value.

 </div>